Skip to content

 What you get

-• RBAC + ABAC in a single engine (role checks + attribute conditions).
+• RBAC + ABAC + ReBAC in a single engine (role checks, attribute conditions, and relationship checks).

-• Declarative policies (JSON/YAML or Python dict) with compact operators, including time operators.
+• Declarative policies (JSON/YAML or Python dict) with compact operators, including time operators and rel condition for relationship checks.

 • Secure defaults: deny-overrides by default; also permit-overrides, first-applicable.